Welcome!

 Refinancing fees vary from lender to lender but are often in the thousands of dollars and include origination fees and property appraisal fees, much like you paid for the original mortgage.
 If your goal of refinancing your mortgage is to decrease your payment, look for rates at least one percentage point lower than what you currently pay for your mortgage.
 This rule of thumb holds even when considering the closing costs and other fees associated with the refinancing.

-You might consider refinancing even if the rate isn’t a whole percentage point lower if you intend to stay in your home for many more years.
+If you intend to stay in your home for many more years, you might consider refinancing even if the rate isn’t a whole percentage point lower.
 Even small monthly savings over a long period will justify refinancing costs.

 Try our calculator to see what kind of savings you might experience.
-Just plug in your numbers and let the tool tell you your potential savings.
+Enter your numbers and let the tool tell you your potential savings.

 As with any significant financial decision, you must consider individual needs.
-Analyze the pros and cons carefully and seek professionals’ wisdom before applying for a mortgage refinance.
+Analyze the pros and cons carefully and seek the advice of professionals before applying for a mortgage refinance.

 By doing so, you can accurately estimate your return on investment and cash flow, providing a clear picture of the property’s potential profitability.
 This information can be invaluable in helping you make informed decisions about your real estate investment and identify whether the property is worth investing in.